dm1992/EAs/README.md

 # EAs
-Repo contains all sort of Expert Advisors for Forex trading.
+Repo contains all sort of Expert Advisors for Forex or crypto trading.